philipmendels/use-flexible-undo/stories/time-travel/description-in-payload.md

 ### Describe actions: details in payload - Readme & Code

+The way that you model your actions for undo/redo purposes (e.g. absolute vs relative state values in the payload) may not necessarily be the best fit for describing the action from the user's point of view.
+In the case that a single action type (like "updateCount") is too generic for the user then you can either create separate undoable functions ("add", "subtract", etc.) that all re-use the same do/redo & undo handlers, or you can add additional info to the action payload like we do in this example.
+It's up to you how exact you want to be regarding undoing/redoing and describing the user's actions, and how small you need your action payloads to be.

 ```typescript
 import React, { FC, useState, ReactNode } from 'react';
 import {